zephinzer/go-demo/README.md

 Run `make ssl` to create the required certificates/keys to support HTTPS.

 Run `make showcase` to create the Docker Compose setup.

-## Try It Out

-### `echoserver`

-Run `curl -k https://localhost:11111` to get a response from `echoserver1`

-Run `curl -k https://localhost:11112` to get a response from `echoserver1`

-### `fwdserver`

-Run `curl -k https://localhost:12111/echoserver1` to get a proxied response from `echoserver1`

-Run `curl -k https://localhost:12111/echoserver2` to get a proxied response from `echoserver2`

-### `healthcheck`

-Run `curl -k https://localhost:11114/liveness` to get a liveness check response from `healthcheck`

-Run `curl -k https://localhost:11114/liveness/false` to set the liveness check response from `healthcheck` to failing

-Run `curl -k https://localhost:11114/readiness` to get a readiness check response from `healthcheck`

-Run `curl -k https://localhost:11114/readiness/false` to set the readiness check response from `healthcheck` to failing

 # License
 Feel free to use these examples in your own workshops/tutorials!